 Step 3: Prepare the Wet Rub and Season Turkey

-Add 2 tablespoons of butter to another bowl and microwave for another 30 seconds.
-After it has melted, add 2 tablespoons of olive oil to create a binder so that the rub will stay on
+Add two tablespoons of butter to another bowl and microwave for 30 seconds.
+After it has melted, add two tablespoons of olive oil to create a binder so the rub stays on.

-Then, tuck the wing tips under the turkey and loosely stuff the cavity with fresh thyme, fresh rosemary, and fresh sage for amazing aromatics.
+Then, tuck the wing tips under the turkey and loosely stuff the cavity with fresh thyme, rosemary, and sage for amazing aromatics.

 Step 4: Smoke Your Turkey!

-We started pre heating the smoker in step 2 but ensure its set to 350°F Traeger.
-Place a small rack into a disposable aluminum pan so that the smoke can circulate around the turkey.
+We started preheating the smoker in step 2, but ensure it’s set to 350°F Traeger.
+Place a small rack into a disposable aluminum pan so the smoke can circulate the turkey.

 Step 5: Adjust the Temp

-You need to smoke the turkey until a meat thermometer reaches 165°F in the thickest park of the breast.
+You need to smoke the turkey until a meat thermometer reaches 165°F in the thickest part of the breast.

-After it reaches an internal meat temp of 150°F, increase the smoker’s temperature up to 350°F until the thickest part of the turkey breast reaches a temperature of 165°F.
+After the turkey breast reaches an internal meat temperature of 150°F, increase the smoker’s temperature to 350°F until the thickest part of the breast reaches 165°F.

 Step 6: Continue Smoking and Basting Turkey